sahanalva/Project_Collection_and_Assignment/README.md

 #Project Collection and Assignment

-This is a fork of "Project Collection and Assignment".
-Now, the RubyThons are working on this project.
+This is a fork of "Project Collection and Assignment" from https://github.com/PuneetKohli/Project_Collection_and_Assignment.
+Now (Spring 2020), the FellowshipOfTheRing is working on this project.

 Iteration 1 : Updates
 ===================